fkie-cad/cwe_checker/README.md

 ## What is cwe_checker? ##
 *cwe_checker* detects common bug classes such as use of dangerous functions and simple integer overflows.
 These bug classes are formally known as [Common Weakness Enumerations](https://cwe.mitre.org/) (CWEs).
 Its main goal is to aid analysts to quickly find vulnerable code paths.

 Its main focus are ELF binaries that are commonly found on Linux and Unix operating systems. *cwe_checker* is built on top of [BAP](https://github.com/BinaryAnalysisPlatform/bap)(Binary Analysis Platform).
 By using BAP, we are not restricted to one low level instruction set architectures like Intel x86.
 BAP lifts several of them to one common intermediate represenetation (IR). cwe_checker implements its analyses on this IR.
 At time of writing, BAP 1.5 supports Intel x86/x64, ARM, MIPS, and PPC amongst others.
-Hence, this makes *cwe_checker* a valuable tool in firmware analysis.
+Hence, this makes *cwe_checker* a valuable tool for firmware analysis.

 *cwe_checker* implements a modular architecture that allows to add new analyses with ease.
 So far the following analyses are implemented:
 -  [CWE-190](https://cwe.mitre.org/data/definitions/190.html): Integer Overflow or Wraparound